ChenLi0111/2D-Draw/readme.md

 Support using a scrubber to scroll back or forward through the steps used to create a drawing.<br />
 Support saving and loading ".ser" file.<br />
 Support using customize color.<br />
+Customizable color palette, as in you can wholly or partially customize color buttons in palette.<br />
+Ability to play animations both forward and backward.<br />

 ## To start:<br />
 Type "./gradlew run" under a2 folder to run on macOS.<br />